side menu

 3. A customer sends a request to a live chat.
 In this case, the request is automatically registered in the system through preconfigured business processes.

-To automatically register tickets via business processes, you need to additionally configure the live chat.
+To automatically register requests via business processes, you need to additionally configure the live chat.
 For more details, see Set up channels for receiving requests.

 In the table settings, you can select which item properties to display and configure data sorting options.